 - Demand and Capacity ideas

-- a new approach to clinical skills and job planning
+- A new approach to clinical skills and job planning

-- the reduction of waiting periods and DNAs
+- Reduce waiting periods and DNAs